Recovering the Lost World,

 "... therefore, the inscription of Stele C, erroneous though it seems to be, appears to confirm the accuracy of the original Thompson correlation value [August 13] between the Olmec calendar and our own."

-Malmström also identifies a much later eclipse seen at Copan (Copán) on June 29, AD 763 (9.16.12.5.17 6-Caban 10-Mol), and suggests that it had been predicted.
-The date agrees with a lunar eclipse only if the 'August 13' correlation is used.
+Malmstrom also identifies a much later eclipse seen at Copan (Copán) on June 29, AD 763 (9.16.12.5.17 6-Caban 10-Mol), and suggests that it had been predicted.
+Again, the date agrees with a lunar eclipse only if the "August 13" correlation is used.
 The date was recorded on a half dozen stelae.
 Archaeologists have not as yet accepted this.
+(Surprise!)

 It should be obvious also from many inscribed stelae that it is the completion of a time period that is celebrated, not the start.
-The event of 3114 BC is known as the "second creation."
-The reason the "second creation" of 3114 BC ended with the completion of 13 Baktuns (the count of years then went to zero Baktuns), is that the predecessors of the Olmecs had already been counting years (solar years) for 13 Bakyuns.
+The event of 3114 BC (actually 3147 BC) is known as the end of the "second creation," which is inferred from the fact that the event which we know as the "flood of Noah" is consistently called the (completion of the) "third creation."
+The reason the "second creation" of 3114 BC ended with the completion of 13 Baktuns (the count of years then went to zero Baktuns), is that the predecessors of the Olmecs had already been counting years (solar years) from much earlier than 10,900 BC.
+In 8347 BC 13 Baktuns had been reached.

-Book 11 of the "Chilam Balam" claims a period of 13 Baktuns (13 times 400 years, 5200 years) in the remote past, spanning the time from the "first creation" to the "second creation."
-The date of 8300 BC actually matches my estimate of when Earth had started to fall below the equatorial level of Saturn.
-In that the Sumerians managed to have a count of years (in days) from long before 3114 BC, it is reasonable to suggest that the Olmecs or their predecessors were also perfectly capable of this.
-"Counting," after all, must have been one of the high sciences even for the more remote Cromagnons.
+In that the Sumerians managed to have a count of years (in days) from 4077 BC, it is reasonable to suggest that the Olmecs or their predecessors were also perfectly capable of this.
+"Counting," after all, must have been one of the high sciences even for the slightly more remote Cro-Magnons.

 The Beginning of Time

-When the Long Count was established in 747 BC by the Olmecs, they added six Baktuns (counts of 400 Tun years) to a base date of 0.0.0.0, based on the assumption that the year (the Tun) had always consisted of 360 days.
-This was correct in this instance, because the year had indeed consisted of 360 days since the establishment of earliest Olmec ceremonial center after 1500 BC (San Lorenzo).
-Thus the Olmecs also removed from the Long Count calculation the five day correction that was added to the annual Haab calendar in 747 BC -- the 'years' in the Long Count are based entirely on 360 day intervals, not on 365 day intervals.
-The rather arbitrary addition of 2400 Tuns (six Baktuns of 400 tun years) to the Long Count would bring the actual 'zero' date to 3147 BC, off from the 3114 BC year by 33 years. [note 2]
+When the Long Count was established in 747 BC by the Olmecs, they added six Baktuns (2400 Tun years) to a starting calendar date of 0.0.0.0, based on the assumption that the year (the Tun) had always consisted of 360 days.
+This was correct at that time, because the year had indeed consisted of 360 days since the establishment of earliest Olmec ceremonial center after 1500 BC (San Lorenzo).
+Thus the Olmecs also removed from the Long Count calculation the five-day correction that was added to the annual Haab calendar in 747 BC -- the "years" in the Long Count are based entirely on the earlier 360-day intervals, not on 365-day intervals.
+The rather arbitrary addition of 2400 Tuns (six Baktuns of 400-Tun years) to the Long Count would bring the actual "zero" date to 3147 BC, off from the archaeologically and Classic Maya retrocalculated date of 3114 BC year by 34 years. [note 2]

 A "Tun" is a year.
-Before 3114 BC (the thousand years of the "Age of the Gods") the Tun was 225 days (I have assumed).
-After 3114 BC (the world-wide flood) the Tun was 240 days.
-After 2349 BC (the 'flood' of Noah) the Tun was 260 days.
-After 2193 BC (the fall of Akkad and the First Kingdom) the Tun was 273 days.
-After 1492 (the fall of the Middle Kingdom) the Tun was 360 days -- and at this value it remained, even though 5 additional days were added after 747 BC when the actual year changed to the current value.
-Although the earlier "years" were shorter, the effect of adding 2400 tuns (6 Baktun) was to have a calendar which reflected solar years, and is thus nearly identical to our chronology -- since we assume that all years in the past were Gregorian years of 365.2422 days. [note 3]
+Before 3147 BC (the thousand years of the "Era of the Gods" and the 4000 years before that) the Tun was 225 days (I have assumed).
+After 3147 BC (the worldwide flood) the Tun was 240 days.
+After 2349 BC (the "flood of Noah") the Tun was 260 days.
+After 2193 BC (the fall of Akkad and the Old Kingdom) the Tun was 273 days.
+After 1492 (the Exodus and the fall of the Middle Kingdom) the Tun was 360 days -- and at this value it remained in its Long Count use, even though 5 additional days were added to the year after 747 BC when the year changed to its current value.
+Although the earlier "years" were shorter, the effect of adding 2400 Tuns (6 Baktun) was to have a calendar which reflected solar years, and is thus nearly identical to the accepted (scientific) chronology -- which assumes that all years in the past were Gregorian years of 365.2422 days.

-When researchers calculate backwards to 3114 BC, using an actual count of days, they use a 365.2422 day Gregorian year.
+When researchers calculate backwards to 3114 BC, using an actual count of days, they use a 365.2422-day Gregorian year.
 The researchers and archaeologists thus end up being able to place events in certain "years" which will match the intent of the Olmec and Maya Long Counts.
-Both are in error in terms of the actual number of days before 747 BC, but both are nearly correct in terms of "years" in representing solar years.
-Both are in error because the later Maya also ignored the fact that the Olmecs knew the length of the year had been 360 days prior to 747 BC, and, in fact, designed the Long Count to count 360 day Tuns, not 365 day Haab years.
+Both are in error in terms of the actual number of days before 747 BC, but both are nearly correct in terms of "years" if these represented solar years.
+Both are in error because the later Maya also ignored the fact that the Olmecs knew the length of the year had been 360 days prior to 747 BC, and, in fact, designed the Long Count to tally in 360-day Tuns, not 365-day Haab years.

-I have no problem with the suggestion that history might have been remembered from long before 3114 BC, or that the original Mesoamerican calendar dates back to 2349 BC.
-After all, in northern Mesopotamia people had been accounting for trade products since 8000 BC, and kept track of days since 4200 BC. [note 4]
+I have no problem with the suggestion that history might have been remembered from long before 3147 BC, or that some aspects of the Mesoamerican calendar date back to 2349 BC, and the count of years dates from before 10,900 BC.
+After all, in Northern Mesopotamia people had been accounting for trade products since about 8000 BC, and kept track of the number of days since 4077 BC. [note 3]

-Mesoamerican iconography seems to spring to life some time around 1500 to 1200 BC without any sign of a developmental phase.
+Mesoamerican iconography seems to spring to life sometime around 1500 to 1200 BC without any sign of a developmental phase.
 These are the dates of the first images carved in stone or engraved on celts.
-This suggests that the stone carvings were preceded by a long period of works in wood and other fugitive materials, a period possibly lasting thousands of years.
-As an example of how long records can last, note that the Dresden Codex, a book on plaster-coated tree bark, was transcribed in about AD 1200 from material dating to before AD 700.
+This suggests that the stone carvings were preceded by a long period of works in wood and other perishable materials, a period possibly lasting thousands of years.
+As an example of how long records could last, note that the Dresden Codex, a book on plaster-coated tree bark, was transcribed in about AD 1200 from material dating to before AD 700.
 It was sent to Spain after AD 1550.
-Such long endurance of books suggests the possibility of other records dating from more remote antiquity.
+Such long endurance of books suggests the possibility of other records dating from more remote antiquity -- including, of course, chronological records.

 The First Calendar

-Before 3114 BC the year was 225 days long.
+I have estimated that before 3147 BC the year was 225 days long (see Appendix A, "Notes on Chronology").
 A very simple but sophisticated calendar system could have been in use: the year was divided into 9 groups of 25.
 Fingers of one hand could be used to count up to 4.
 When 5 was reached the other hand closes a finger -- representing 5.
 Thus the other hand could hold a total of 25 units.
-The 'Nine Lords of the Night' rotated through the sets of 25 nine times to count to a total of 225 days.
+The "Nine Lords of the Night" rotated nine times through the sets of 25 to count to a total of 225 days.

-I am using the five fingers because both Olmec and Mayan cyphers were represented in base 5.
-The 'Nine Lords of the Night' were still being counted 4500 years later, and still rotated endlessly through nine names. [note 5]
+I am using the five fingers because both Olmec and Mayan ciphers were represented in base 5.
+The "Nine Lords of the Night" were still being counted 5000 years later, and still rotated endlessly through nine names. [note 4]

-The 'Nine Lords of the Night' together with the 25 'day numbers' (or more likely 'day names') would produced 225 unique names for the days of the year.
+The "Nine Lords of the Night" together with the 25 "day numbers" (or more likely "day names") would produce 225 unique names for the days of the year.
 This sort of system would constitute a calendar which might have been a model for the later Tzolkin, which rotated 13 numbers against 20 names.

-Who the 'Nine Lords of the Night' were, or what they represented at the time before 3114 BC, is unknown.
-I suspect, on the basis of other sources, that the 'Nine Lords of the Night' represented Jupiter and the eight close satellites, visible at close range after 3114 BC.
+Who the "Nine Lords of the Night" were, or what they represented at the time before 3147 BC, is unknown.
+I suspect, on the basis of other sources, that the "Nine Lords of the Night" represented Jupiter and the eight nearest satellites, visible at close range after 3147 BC.
 Jupiter was known as "The Nine."
-See Appendix F, "The Chilam Balam," for this.
+See the chapter "The Chilam Balam" for this.

 left hand: 1 through 4